 - When blanching blueberries, use disposable gloves.
 They will stain the skin and it takes 2 days for the color to fade.

-- To speed the dehydrating process up a bit, take a toothpick and prick each blueberry half way through the drying process.
+- If you need to speed the dehydrating process up a bit, take a toothpick and prick each blueberry halfway through the drying process.

 - You'll know the blueberries are done based on how they look and taste.
-They will look very similar to raisins and when you eat them, they will have the same texture.
+They will look very similar to raisins and when you eat them, they will have a very similar texture.

 Dried Blueberries Recipe